davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/relations/index.md

 URIs with /relations support the following use cases:

+*  Retrieve all relationships associated with a known CUI
 *  Retrieve the NLM-asserted relationships for a known CUI.

 **NLM does not assert parent or child relationships between concepts.**